 Funds are limited and available on a first come, first served basis so submitting your FAFSA before the priority deadline gives you the best chance of receiving an award.

-If you have been awarded Federal Work Study, take your Social Security Card and UT ID to One Stop.
+If you receive Federal Work Study, you must accept it in MyUTK.
+Then take your Social Security Card and UT ID to One Stop.
 A counselor will set up an appointment for you to see someone in Financial Aid about work study opportunities.

 How You’re Paid